 Make this easy dust bunny costume with an old t-shirt, quilting batting, and a little paint.
-This is an easy, last-minute DIY costume that doesn’t require sewing.
+This is an easy, no-sew DIY costume.

 It’s that time of year again.

 The time of panic, when a parent realizes that there are only a couple of weeks left.
 A couple of weeks before your kids need to be equipped to wander the streets… at night… in all kinds of weather, disguised and on a quest for houses with porch lights on.

 You got it!
 It’s Trick-or-Treat time!
 Though I think the real trick is trying to come up with the perfect costume that will keep your kids warm.

 Every year I try to find Halloween costumes that meet these criteria:

 - They need to be warm or large enough to fit over warm clothes

 - They need to be inexpensive (the kids only wear them a couple of times)